sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 After creating the `CMakeLists.txt` file, you must add it to the root level tests `CMakeLists.txt` file.
 At the end fo the `tests/CMakeLists.txt` file, add the directory you had just created as a subdirectory.

-For example, if the directory created for the test file is `tests/suites/sparsebase/preprocess`, then we would create the empty file `tests/suites/sparsebase/preprocess/CMakeLists.txt`, then we would add the following line to the end of the file `tests/CMakeLists.txt`:
+For example, if the directory created for the test file is `tests/suites/sparsebase/preprocess`, then you would create the empty file `tests/suites/sparsebase/preprocess/CMakeLists.txt` and add the following line to the end of the file `tests/CMakeLists.txt`:
 ```CMake
 add_subdirectory(sparsebase/preprocess)
 ```